roman-milk/roman-milk.github.io/two-moms-two-laps.md

  She brought me to the edge several times before finally letting me finish.
 She pulled her mouth off and stroked me hard, letting me come on her face.
 She was very pretty like that.

  "You didn't even let him come in your mouth," Penny pouted.
-Report_Story #2